 Jock Collins is Professor of Social Economics in the Management Discipline Group at the UTS Business School, Sydney, Australia.
 He has been teaching and conducting research at UTS since 1977.
-He is Co-Director of the Cosmopolitan Civil Societies Research Centre at UTS.
+He is a member of the Centre for Business and Social Innovation at UTS.
 His research interests centre on an interdisciplinary study of immigration and cultural diversity in the economy and society.
 His recent research has been on Australian immigration, ethnic crime, immigrant and Indigenous entrepreneurship, immigrant youth, ethnic precincts and tourism, multiculturalism, the Cronulla Beach Riots, global teachers, immigrants and the built environment and immigrants in regional and rural Australia and the social use of ethnic heritage and the built environment.
-He is the author or co-author of ten books, the most recent of which is Global Teachers, Australian Perspectives: Goodbye Mr. Chips Hello Ms. Banerjee (with Carol Reid and Michael Singh) to be published by Springer Press later this year.
+He is the author or co-author of ten books, the most recent of which is Global Teachers, Australian Perspectives: Goodbye Mr. Chips Hello Ms. Banerjee (with Carol Reid and Michael Singh)published by Springer Press.
 He is also the author of over 100 articles in international and national academic journals and book chapters.
 His work has been translated in Swedish, French, Japanese, Arabic, Dutch, Chinese, Portuguese, German, Turkish and Italian.
 Jock Collins has had visiting academic appointments in the UK, Canada, Sweden and the United States and has consulted to the ILO and OECD.